Correlations Between Human Mobility and Social Interaction Reveal General Activity Patterns: Results

-So how do we optimize this informedness?
-Let $N$ be the size of the data set and let $n_i$ be the number of predictive patterns with future activity in channel $i$.
-Suppose that we are making a prediction for a specific predictive pattern, which has a probability $p_i$ of future activity in channel $i$ according to some model.
-Then, the expected informedness is maximized according to the following decision rule (see Supplementary Material, Section S2):
+{Now suppose that we have a model that can estimate the probability of being active in a future state.
+How do we turn this probability into a prediction such that the informedness is maximized?
+As shown in Materials and Methods, one can optimize the expected informedness by using the following decision rule:

-The ratio $n_i/N$ is the probability of future activity in channel $i$ for a random predictive pattern.
+Here $x_{i,\mathrm{predict}}$ is the prediction for the future state (active/inactive), while $p_i$ is the probability of being active as estimated by the model. $N$ is the size of the data set and $n_i$ is the number of predictive patterns with future activity of type $i$.} The ratio $n_i/N$ is the probability of future activity of type $i$ for a random predictive pattern.
 The rule therefore tells us to predict the future state (active/inactive) that is favored by the model as compared to random.

-In order to apply the above decision rule we need a model to provide us with $p_i$.
-Let us return to the predictive pattern example shown in Fig.~\ref{fig:matrix}A and focus on the task of estimating the probability of activity in the movement channel.
-For now let us assume that we train our expectations on the predictive patterns of everyone grouped together.
-This data set includes $N\sim13.5$ million predictive patterns and $n_\textrm{movement}\sim1.2$ million of these have movement activity at $t_f = 30\,\text{min}$, i.e. a ratio of 9\%.
-However, if we focus solely on the predictive pattern presented in Fig.~\ref{fig:matrix}A, then the ratio is instead 45\%.
-These 45\% represents our best estimate for the probability of movement in the future state given the particular pattern.
-According to the decision rule in Eq.~(\ref{eq:decision rule}) we optimize the informedness by anticipating movement at $t_f = 30\,\text{min}$, since $p_\textrm{movement}=0.45$ is greater than $n_\textrm{movement}/N=0.09$.
-Note that the full information of the predictive pattern is exploited in making this prediction, so it is not possible to get a better prediction with any other model trained on the same data.
+{In order to apply the above decision rule we need a model to provide us with $p_i$.
+We shall first use a non-parametric statistical model based on the counting statistics of all predictive patterns.
+For example let us estimate the probability of someone being on the move.
+If we train our expectations of a given target variable from all predictive patterns ($N\sim13.5$ million) sampled over the whole population, we have approximately $n_\textrm{movement}\sim1.2$ million targets sampled at $t_f = 30\text{min}$ with movement activity, i.e.\ a ratio of 9\%.
+However, if we focus solely on the predictive pattern presented in Fig.~\ref{fig:matrix}A, i.e. the pattern characterized by two recent calls and some movement, then the ratio is instead 45\%.
+These 45\% represents our best estimate for the probability of movement in the target variable (the future state) given the this particular predictive pattern.} According to the decision rule in equation~(\ref{eq:decision rule}) we optimize the informedness by anticipating movement at $t_f = 30\,\text{min}$, since $p_\textrm{movement}=0.45$ is greater than $n_\textrm{movement}/N=0.09$.
+Note that the full information of the predictive pattern is exploited in making this prediction, so it will not be possible to get a better prediction with any other model trained on the same data.
 The only limitation is the size of the data set, which must be large enough to estimate $p_i$ with sufficient precision.